tmward/poemnet/README.md

 Otherwise if you stored your data in another format, I recommend skipping the headache of your annotation format -> Anvil -> CSV and instead write a program to generate a CSV directly from your annotation format.
-If you need help with this, please reach out to me!
+If you need help with this, please contact me.
 Happy to offer guidance and/or write a script.

 ### `phase_duration.csv` structure